Docmosis/mendix-integration/DOCS/module.md

 ## Generate the data structure in your app

-In your app you have to collect all required data and structure that in such a way that it is compatible with the template you created.
+In your app you have to collect all required data and structure it in such a way that it is compatible with the template you created.
 The module offers a function that supports you in generating a non-persistent data structure.

 In case you want to create the structure manually then you can skip the remainder of this paragraph.
 Otherwise continue reading and the [example app](example-app.md) shows how you can use it yourself.